shreeyasharma1804/notes/kubernetes/ControlPlane.md

 - NodeRestriction is an admission plugin that restricts what authenticated kubelets (system:node:<node-name>) are allowed to create, update, or delete.

 - --enable-bootstrap-token-auth=true allows new kubelets to authenticate to the API server using a bootstrap token before they have their own client certificate.

+- kubelet-preferred-address-types: Each node defines the InternalIP, ExternalIP and HostName which the kube-api server can use to call it.